Life Insurance for Avapro users.

 Can I qualify for life insurance after I’ve been prescribed Avapro?

-When it comes time to determining whether an individual will be able to qualify for a traditional term or whole life insurance policy after having been prescribed Avapro, its really all going to come down to “when” and “why” you’ve been prescribed Avapro.
+When it comes time to determine whether an individual can qualify for a traditional term or whole life insurance policy after being prescribed Avapro, its all going to come down to “when” and “why” you’ve been prescribed Avapro.

 Where we run into trouble is…

 When an individual has been prescribed Avapro to help them either eliminate or minimize the neurotic nerve pain they are experiencing as a result of their diabetes.
 In cases like these, if they are currently using Avandia for this reason and/or they are currently suffering from diabetic nerve pain, then it is doubtful that they will be able to qualify for a traditional term or whole life insurance policy right now.

 Why do life insurance companies care if I’ve been prescribed Avapro?